 Images

 Usually object images (including sprite animations) are the most memory-consuming part of a project.
 For this reason Construct estimates the peak memory use from images and displays it in the Project Statistics dialog.
-(Right click the project name in the Project Bar and select Tools►View project statistics to view the dialog.)
+(Right click the project name in the Project Bar and select ToolsView project statistics to view the dialog.)
 You should check this from time-to-time while developing your project, but it should only be regarded as an estimate.
-Remember this is based only on images, so your project will need at least that much memory to run.
-The blog post Remember not to waste your memory has advice on how to best design projects to minimise memory use, and common memory-consuming mistakes.
+The debugger can also show the image memory usage during runtime, but note that it can vary depending on what is happening in your game.
+Remember this measurement is only for images, so your project will need at least that much memory to run.

 The estimated peak memory use is based on only the single layout with the largest memory requirement, because only images for one layout are loaded at a time.
 In Construct this is called layout-by-layout loading.